MLopez-Ibanez/irace/README.md

         $ cd ~/tuning/ && $IRACE_HOME/bin/irace
 ```
     performs one run of Iterated Race.
 See the output of `irace --help` for
-    additional configuration parameters.
+    additional irace parameters.
 Command-line parameters override the
-    configuration specified in the tune-conf file.
+    scenario setup specified in the scenario.txt file.

 ### Many tuning runs in parallel ###